Har Dayal: Appreciations

-According to Swami Rama Tirtha, Lala Har Dayal was the greatest Hindu who ever came to America, a great sage and saint, whose life mirrored the highest spirituality as his soul reflected the love of the 'Universal Spirit' whom he tried to realize.
+According to Swami Rama Tirtha, Lala Har Dayal was the greatest Hindu who ever came to America, a great sage and saint, whose life mirrored the highest spirituality as his soul reflected the love of the 'Universal Spirit' whom he tried to realise.

 In another appreciation Prof. Dharmavira has sketched the picture of Lala Har Dayal which is being quoted here in verbatim:

 Har Dayal dedicated his whole life to the sacred cause of the motherland.
 Surely from such a person alone could one ask: "Good Master, what shall I do to inherit eternal life?"
 Let us drink deep at this spring and wax glad and strong and brave in every nerve and fibre of our being.
 He was one of the race of those who wrote the New Era in blood.
 His course was laborious, truthful, simple, independent, noble; and all these in an eminent degree.
 His experience of the inward and the outward battle was not inconsiderable and it was not confined to his early manhood, but was spread over his whole life.
 Lala Har Dayal had the Janak and Dadhichi touch and his life demonstrated that he had what it takes.